CosmWasm/cw-plus/PATTERNS.md

 }

 // dispatch (like cw20 send), the callback contract
-// must support a superset of this in HandleMsg pub enum CallbackMsg {
+// must support a superset of this in ExecuteMsg pub enum CallbackMsg {
     Instantiated{
         contract: HumanAddr,